nusiloot/thegarden/README.md

 # License

 I don't believe in license
-You can do what you want with this program
+You can do whatever you want with this program
 - gwen -